 By Dan Gill

-It would be hard to dispute that the most popular summer flowering shrub is the rose.
+It would be hard to dispute that the most popular summer-flowering shrub is the rose.
 Most roses need at least some annual pruning to maintain an attractive shape, remove dead wood and encourage vigorous growth and blooming.
-This is generally done from the last week of January (South Louisiana) through mid-February (North Louisiana).
+This is generally done from the last week of January in south Louisiana through mid-February in north Louisiana.

 Pruning other types of roses

 Early planting allows rose bushes to become established before they begin to bloom.
-This increases the number and quality of flowers, and the bush is more prepared to deal with summer heat when it arrives in May.
+This increases the number and quality of flowers, and the bush is better prepared to deal with summer heat when it arrives in May.
 Plant roses in a sunny, well-prepared bed that has excellent drainage.
-For more information on growing roses in Louisiana, the LSU AgCenter offers an informative booklet, which is available free at your local LSU AgCenter office.
+For more information on growing roses in Louisiana, the LSU AgCenter offers an informative publication that’s available to download online.
+You can find it here.

 Now is also a good time to transplant roses from one location to another in the landscape.
 Cool weather reduces the stress of transplant shock brought on by damage to the roots when the plant is moved and increases your chances of success.

 Take care to disturb the root system as little as possible when moving roses.
 Dig plants with a ball of soil around their root systems, getting as many of the roots as possible.
 If the soil falls away, don’t let the roots dry out.
 Moisten the roots and wrap them in plastic, a garbage bag or damp fabric, get the plants to their new location quickly and plant them immediately.

 Make sure you plant transplants at their original growing depth, and water them thoroughly after planting to settle the plants in.
 Be sure to water regularly over the next few weeks and then during any dry periods over the next few months.Rick Bogren